 He holds two Masters degrees from Texas State University in Educational Leadership and Music Education and a Bachelors degree in Music Education.
 He is an active member of the Texas Music Educators Association, the Texas Bandmasters Association and the Texas Music Adjudicators Association.

-Ms. Lisa Manson is in her fifth year of teaching at Timberview Middle School and her eighth year teaching band.
-Ms. Manson directs the Symphonic Band, assists with the Wind Ensemble and Concert Bands, and teaches the 6th grade beginning flute, saxophone, and euphonium/tuba classes.
+Ms. Lisa Manson is in her sixth year of teaching at Timberview Middle School and her ninth year teaching band.
+Ms. Manson directs the Symphonic Band, assists with the Wind Ensemble and Concert Bands, and teaches the 6th grade beginning flute, oboe, and tuba classes.
 Before coming to Keller ISD, Ms. Manson was the Director of Bands and Choirs at First Baptist Academy in Dallas for three years.

 Ms. Manson holds a Bachelors in Music Education degree from Southern Methodist University where she studied flute with Deborah Baron who holds the piccolo/associate principal flute chair of the Dallas Symphony Orchestra.
 Ms. Manson graduated from Coppell High School and studied flute with Kareen Britt who holds the piccolo/associate principal flute chair of the Dallas Opera Orchestra.
 She was a member of the Texas All-State Band in 2004.